cloudian-api/bucketops/README.md

 You will need Python, I used version 3.9.7.
 Also the boto3 Python library (AWS SDK): https://boto3.amazonaws.com/v1/documentation/api/latest/index.html

-You will also need the requests library.
+You will also need the requests library and the requests_aws4auth library.
 So:

-git clone git://github.com/requests/requests.git

-cd requests
+pip install requests

-pip install .
+pip install requests_aws4auth

 To clone this repo, navigate to the folder of your choice and type: git clone git://github.com/cloudian-api/bucketops